 Here are 2 very common strumming patterns you will hear in basic rhythms.
 To keep things simple and manageable, all of these examples are played with the C major chord.

-Play the .mp3 file and you can hear how the guitar rhythm sounds like.
+Play the .mp3 file and you can hear what the guitar rhythm sounds like.
 Thereafter, try and play it out.
 When you are able to repeat the basic rhythm consistently with no mistakes, try strumming the patterns according to these progressions.